psp-gen -pos <primary sequence file> -neg <control sequence file> [options]

 other letters are treated as don't cares (i.e., they match

 anything).
-In spaced triples mode, psp-gen
+In spaced triples mode, psp-gen scores a

 site on the basis of the spaced triple fitting the w-wide